Self (?) Control

 in accord with the directions and teachings of men which are (having, indeed, an expression of wisdom in a willful ritual and humility and asceticism) not of any value toward the surfeiting of the flesh."
 Colossians 2:20-23 CLV

-He is more than able tolchange our desires into His without our taking pride in what our own will has determined to do.
+He is more than able to change our desires into His without our taking pride in what our own will has determined to do.
 God’s no is always for a good reason, whether we want to agree with it or not.
 Will He not give us all His good things?
 There are many activities of the flesh that Christians reject, yet overindulging in food or enjoyable pastimes seems to be an acceptable part of the Christian community.
-Some behaviors are not God’s best and we all know it, but we allow it in the camp.
+Some behaviors are not God’s best, and we all know it, but we allow them in the camp.

 Of course, our heavenly Father wants us to enjoy the good things He has provided, to truly enjoy our allotment!
 His provision for His children is lavish, with many good things available to us, particularly in the Western modern world.
 And yet, out of balance, they are harmful and damaging.
 All things in moderation, in balance, is an important holy spirit directive He works in our hearts.

 There is no limit to how much of the fruit of the spirit we may desire and receive.
-We need it all, but when we hear that we are to die to the flesh, for example, many of us try to do it ourselves.
-This soon proves ineffective.
-Beating on our flesh, condemning ourselves, developing rules and regulations to change outward behavior, following programs and courses, all the while berating ourselves for failing at what we most sincerely desire to change, often prove futile.
+We need it all, but when we hear that we are to die to fleshly desires, many of us try to do it ourselves.
+This soon proves ineffective!
+Beating on our flesh, condemning ourselves, developing rules and regulations to change outward behavior, following programs and courses, all the while berating ourselves for failing at what we most sincerely desire to change, proves futile.

-Nothing works unless God is in it, the motivator and reward of a more peaceful and healthy life coming from Him.
-And it doesn’t work with others, either.
+Nothing works unless God is in it, the motivator and rewarder of the peaceful and healthy life we need.
+It doesn’t work with others to berate their failing flesh, either.
 All of the self-effort keeps our eyes on ourselves rather than the Lord working His way within us.
 We find that the spirit is willing, but the flesh is weak, totally unable to please God:

 “The mind of the flesh is death, but the mind of the Spirit is life and peace because the mind of the flesh is hostile to God: it does not submit to God’s law, nor can it do so.
 Those controlled by the flesh cannot please God.”
 Romans 8:6-8 BSB

-Unless He writes the truth of these changes in our hearts, however, we struggle again and again with the same issues common to man.
-Ultimately we need an inworking to sustain change, not an outer list of do’s and don’ts.
+Unless He writes the truth of these changes in our hearts, however, we will struggle again and again with the same issues common to man.
+Ultimately, we need an inworking to sustain change, not an outer list of dos and don’ts.
 Oh, it is good to determine to do our best, to practice changes, and to consider ways to be more pleasing to the Lord.
-But there are also many things that will not change unless God changes them in us.
+But many things will not change unless God changes them in us.

 The holy spirit writes on our hearts, developing temperance, particularly at times when we do not want to wait.
 How the Lord knows our struggles and sees the intent of our hearts.
-Like any good parent, Father God will deal wisely and differently with each of us as He knows what lies within, as well as what our heritage contributes to the mix.
-But Paul speaks to both the Corinthians and Philippians about this:
+Like any good parent, Father God will deal wisely and differently with each of us.
+He knows what lies within, as well as what our heritage contributes to the mix.
+Our heritage is our generational iniquity, which is no excuse either!
+Paul speaks to both the Corinthians and Philippians about this:

 When we do things in moderation, we are balanced in our pursuits and desires.
 Paul provides a way for us to realize when we are no longer in moderation, in that balance that God reveals for His best life for us.
 Anything that has power over us indicates that it is in control, not God’s holy spirit.
 This imbalance becomes obvious when we really do not want to do something yet find ourselves doing it, over and over, just like Paul in Romans:

-What we resist grows as it keeps our focus on the problem rather than the Lord. re to It is human nature to have an increasing desire for what we want what we are restricting.
-Whatever it is seems to become even more attractive to us when God, society, parents ,or other authorities tell us it is forbidden.
-It is so very easy to do this with good things that are not seen as sinful and easily available to us, though unprofitable for spiritual growth or physical and mental health.
+What we resist grows as it keeps our focus on the problem rather than the Lord.
+It is human nature to have an increasing desire for what we are restricting.
+Whatever it is seems to become even more attractive to us when God, society, parents, experts, and even our better selves, tell us it is forbidden.
+It is so very easy to do this with good things that are not seen as sinful and easily available to us.
+We do know these things are unprofitable for spiritual growth or physical and mental health.

 The root of any behavior that becomes out of balance, even compulsive or addictive, reveals a need or lack that has not been met.
-It often is the desire to numb the pain of this life, including trauma and abuse.
+It is often the desire to numb the pain of this life, including trauma and abuse.
+God can heal wounds that are the foundation for a lack of self-control.
 We need God’s spirit to fill up that space in our hearts that such activities are taking, dominating us to our detriment.
-Trying to control ourselves without the Holy Spirit can lead to overcorrection, condemnation, frustration and failure.

-Everyone wants to feel good and most of us will seek out whatever helps us with that.
-All of us we can compassionately love and support others who are under the control of something, either substance or behavior, rather than the holy spirit.
+Everyone wants to feel good.
+Most of us will seek out whatever helps us with that.
+All of us can learn to compassionately love and support others who are under the control of something, either substance or behavior, rather than the holy spirit.
 All of it shows a need for God in our hearts.
-God desires us to live in peace with true liberty, not imposed by others.
-There is not to be any power ruling over us but Him.
+God desires us to live in peace with true liberty, not rules and structures imposed by others.
+There is to be no power ruling over us but Him.

 God knows that the problem of sin is in our hearts, where it gives birth to behaviors that do not bring life but death to us.
-He is not going to settle with just outward behavior that appears obedient.
-That is mere compliance, often out of fear, rather than desire to please the Lord above all.
+He is not going to settle for outward compliance that appears obedient.
+Compliance out of fear of external controls is not the same as a desire to please the Lord above all.
 Jesus Christ brought His Father’s new order of the heart, moving us beyond outward behaviors displayed by our choices in life.

-God has both strong-willed, determined children and those who are easy to be entreated.
-One way or another, when we walk with Our God, loving Him but continually miss the mark, we learn lessons of obedience from Him.
+God has both strong-willed, determined children and those who are easily entreated.
+One way or another, when we walk with our God, loving Him but continually missing the mark, we learn lessons of obedience from Him.
 He made our bodies and knows the unique needs of each of us.
 Even the many answers that science and medicine have on offer vary in their effectiveness from one person to another.
-That’s why there is a danger in humans prescribing what worked for them to others.
+That’s why there is a danger in humans prescribing what worked for themselves to someone else.
+Yet many are eager to tell us we should do what worked for them.

 Temperance is a spiritual muscle that can be strengthened over time.
 We learn to deny ourselves and take up our cross in the little and the big things.
 We do not have to try to control something, or set laws and limits for our flesh unless we are out of control in the matter.
 The law is to convict us of missing the mark, with loss of control requiring external limits upon us as a warning sign.
 Paul taught Timothy: